The first step to protecting yourself against the car hire scams is to download the Car Hire Shout app. It's completely free to use:

 See how to use the Car Hire Shout and how it can help protect you the next time you rent a car.

 We all love a good deal and when we're booking our hire car, it's no different.
 With many price comparison sites available to us, it's easy to enter our dates and pick the cheapest deal.
 However, not all deals are the same.
 You must check things like what insurance is included, fuel policy and whether unlimited mileage is included.
 It's worth taking a little time to check this and make sure the deal you're going to take is right for you.
 If you don't you may find yourself being charged per mile, get hit with extra insurance or a full tank of petrol.

-Car hire can be cheap.
-Car hire can be found online for as low at £2 per day.
-In many cases this is where the car hire scam begins.
+Rental cars can be cheap.
+Rental cars can be found online for as low at £2 per day.
+In many cases this is where the rental car scam begins.
 With these "cheap deals" there's a sting in the tail.
 You're quotes a bargain price but when you arrive at the counter, you'll be sold many extras such as expensive insurance (which if you refuse you'll have to pay a hefty damage deposit), airport taxes and diesel taxes to name a few.
 By the time you've got the car, you'll very likely have racked up significant expenses you weren't told about when you booked.

 Be aware that the great deal you booked, will likely have been booked by many others and possibly at the same time that you arrive.
 There's many complaints online of people being forced to wait hours in queue's to pick up their car.
 As a way to bag more profit and take advantage of you once you've arrived, there's usually an option to pay an extra fee and jump the queue.
 However, your cheap hire car deal won't be so cheap and from the moment you arrive could start looking like a bad deal.